deeprjs/deepr/README.md

 For example `createdAt=>date` key means the `createdAt` field (or method) result will appear under a key called `date` in the response.

-In this case, you can think about the `target` as a way to create aliases, a way to rename things in the query response (similar to [GraphQL aliases](https://graphql.org/learn/queries/#aliases)).
+You can think about it as a way to create aliases, similarly to the GraphQL's [aliasing feature](https://graphql.org/learn/queries/#aliases).

-By using aliases, it is possible to execute a method several times with different parameters, avoiding name collisions inside the result.
+By using aliases, it is possible to execute a method more than once with different parameters, avoiding name collisions inside the result.

-For example, in the following query, we first call `movies` method and assign the result to `actionMovies`.
+For example, in the following query, we first call the `movies` method and assign the result to `actionMovies`.
 Then, we call the same `movies` method, with different parameters, and assign the result to `dramaMovies`.

 ```json
 {